-The success of maternal health efforts can be seen from the indicator of Maternal Mortality Rate (MMR).MMR is the number of maternal deaths during pregnancy, childbirth and childbirth caused by pregnancy, childbirth, and childbirth or management every 100,000 live births.This indicator is not only able to assess the maternal health program, moreover able to assess the degree of public health, because of its sensitivity to the improvement of health services, both in terms of accessibility and quality.
+The success of maternal health efforts can be seen from the indicator of Maternal Mortality Rate (MMR).
+MMR is the number of maternal deaths during pregnancy, childbirth and post-partum caused by pregnancy, childbirth, and postpartum or its management, but not for other reasons such as accident or fall in every 100.000 live births.
+This indicator is not only able to assess the maternal health program, moreover able to assess the degree of public health, because of its sensitivity to the improvement of health services, both in terms of accessibility and quality.1

-The decline in MMR in Indonesia occurred from 1991 to 2007, from 390 to 228, but the IDHS in 2012 showed a significant increase in MMR, which was 359 maternal deaths per 100,000 live births.AKI again showed a decline to 305 maternal deaths per 100,000 live births based on the Inter- Census Population Survey (SUPAS) in 2015, but these figures do not achieve the global targets of the MDGs(Millennium Development Goals)5th namely reducing the MMR to 102 per 100,000 live birthsand still far from the 3rd target of SDGs (Sustainable Development Goals), which reduces maternal mortality to below 70 per 100,000 live births by 2030.1
+The decline in MMR in Indonesia occurred from 1991 to 2007, from 390 to 228, but the IDHS in 2012 showed a significant increase in MMR, which there were 359 maternal deaths per 100,000 live births.
+MMR again showed a decline to 305 maternal deaths per 100,000 live births based on the Inter-Census Population Survey (SUPAS) in 2015, but these figures do not achieve the global targets of the MDGs (Millennium Development Goals) 5th namely reducing the MMR to 102 per 100,000 live births and still far from the 3rd target of SDGs (Sustainable Development Goals), which reduces maternal mortality to below 70 per 100,000 live births by 2030.1

-Anemia is the most common haematological disorder in pregnancy.
-According to the latest standards set by 'WHO', it is classified as anemia if the concentration of Hemoglobin(Hb) in peripheral bloodis 11 g /dl or less.
-The result of research of Medical Faculty in Indonesia shows that the prevalence of anemia in pregnant mother in Indonesia is 50-63%, while research of Pusponegoro and Anemia World the same time mention 51% pregnant woman suffering from anemia causing death to 300 souls per day.
-2.3
+Anemia is the most common hematological disorder in pregnancy.
+According to the latest standards set by 'WHO', it is classified as anemia if the concentration of Hemoglobin (Hb) in peripheral blood is 11 g /dl or less.
+The result of research of Medical Faculty in Indonesia shows that the prevalence of anemia in pregnant mother in Indonesia is 50-63%, while research of Pusponegoro and Anemia World the same time mention 51% pregnant woman suffering from anemia causing death to 300 souls per day.^{2.3}

-The prevalence of pregnant woman anemia in Province of DIY 2015 (14.85%) has fulfilled the target of DIY Renstra, but the increase of prevalence of anemia still occur in Yogyakarta and Sleman from 2013 until 2015.
-The prevalence of anemia of Yogyakarta City 2015 is the highest of 32.39 %, while Kulonprogo Regency 13%, Bantul 19.21%, Gunung Kidul 9.87%, and Sleman 10.36%.
+The prevalence of pregnant woman anemia in Province of Special Region Yogyakarta 2015 (14.85%) has fulfilled the target of The Strategic Plan of Special Region Yogyakarta, but the increase of prevalence of anemia still occur in Yogyakarta and Sleman from 2013 until 2015.
+The prevalence of anemia of Yogyakarta City 2015 is the highest of 32.39 %, while Kulonprogo Regency 13%, Bantul 19.21%, Gunung Kidul 9.87%, and Sleman 10.36%.3

-The prevalence of pregnant woman's anemia in Pakualaman Public Health Centre is the highest among 18 Public Health Centre in Yogyakarta City that is 48.11%, second order of Jetis Health Center (47.23%), and third rank of Mantrijeron Community Health Center (45.77%).
-Anemia is one of the risks of low birth weight infant (BBLR), infection of fetus and mother, miscarriage, premature birth and maternal death.
-17 studies with a total sample of 245,407 in a meta-analysisentifled "maternal anemia during pregnancy and infant low birth weight"showed that the relative risk of anemia in the first, second and third trimesters of pregnancy was 1.26 (95% CI: 1.03-1.55), 0.97 (95% CI: 0.57-1.65), and 1.21 (95% CI: 0.84-1.76).
-The conclusions of this meta-analysis are maternal anemia, especially in the first trimester of pregnancy considered as risk factors for pregnancy outcomes.
-1,5
+The prevalence of pregnant woman's anemia in Pakualaman Public Health Centre is the highest among 18 Public Health Centre in Yogyakarta City that is 48.11%, second order of Jetis Public Health Center (47.23%), and the third rank of Mantrijeron Public Health Center (45.77%).4 Anemia is one of the risks of low birth weight infant (LBWI), infection of fetus and mother, miscarriage, premature birth, and maternal death.17 studies with a total sample of 245,407 in a meta-analysis entitled "maternal anemia during pregnancy and infant low birth weight" showed that the relative risk of anemia in the first, second and third trimesters of pregnancy was 1.26 (95% CI: 1.03-1.55), 0.97 (95% CI: 0.57-1.65), and 1.21 (95% CI: 0.84-1.76).
+The conclusions of this meta-analysis are maternal anemia, especially in the first trimester of pregnancy considered as risk factors for pregnancy outcomes.^{1,5}